abraunegg/onedrive/docs/application-config-options.md

 _**Depreciated CLI Option:**_ `--force-http-2`

-_**Reason for depreciation:**_ HTTP/2 will be used by default where possible, when the OneDrive API platform does not downgrade the connection to HTTP/1.1, thus this confuguration option is no longer required.
+_**Reason for depreciation:**_ HTTP/2 will be used by default where possible, when the OneDrive API platform does not downgrade the connection to HTTP/1.1, thus this configuration option is no longer required.

 ### min_notify_changes
 _**Description:**_ Minimum number of pending incoming changes necessary to trigger a GUI desktop notification.